Therapy for founders who have no one to be honest with about what this actually costs

 Next step

-The first session is free, 60 minutes, no obligations.
+It starts with a short, free fit call, about 15 minutes, no obligations.
 We figure out what's going on and whether working together makes sense.